 Some of these flappers are made completely of rubber or silicone and are quite flexible, however, some are made of hard plastic but have a rubber or silicone seal on the bottom.

-As mentioned earlier, the rubber toilet flapper types are most common because they are reliable and easily available on the market.
+As mentioned earlier, the rubber flapper types are most common because they are reliable and easily available on the market.

 Familiarizing yourself with the type of toilet flapper you have can help you choose the right type from the hardware store.
 Fitting an incompatible toilet flapper might worsen the situation.

-What Size Toilet Flapper do I Need?
+What Size Toilet Flapper Do I Need?

-The best way to know the flapper size you need is by looking at the flush valve draining at the bottom of your tank.
+The best way to know the flapper size you need is by looking at the flush valve draining at the bottom of your toilet tank.
 Most toilets vary in shape, size and design and also there isn’t a universal flapper size.

 An easy comparison guide is: if the flush valve system is the size of a baseball, you will need a 2-inch flapper, however, if it is the size of a softball, you will need a 3-inch flapper.

-How Long Do Toilet Flappers Last?
+How Long Does a Toilet Flapper Last?

 On average, a toilet flapper can last for around five years.
 However, if you happen to use strong chemical bowl cleaners, corrosion will occur and regular flapper replacement will be necessary.
 Therefore, you need to be mindful of the cleaners that you use.

-How do you Know if a Toilet Flapper Needs to be Replaced?
+How Do You Know If a Toilet Flapper Needs To Be Replaced?

 Just before your toilet flapper becomes useless, it will send you some warning signals.
 They include: